cyplo/bakare/README.md

 --- Finished state OK at 12:25:15.000 - Runtime 03:06:43.000 ---
 ```

-- restic:
+### restic:

-  - crashes with OOM
+- crashes with OOM sometimes
 - corrupts repo if you suspend one backup process and launch another from a different computer